-Pin Name Ю Pin Description CQ Echo Clock CQ Referenced with Respect to C .
-This is a free running clock and is synchronized to the input clock for output data (C) of the QDR-II.
-In the single clock mode, CQ is generated with respect to K. The timings for the echo clocks are shown in the AC timing table.
-CQ Echo Clock CQ Referenced with Respect to C. This is a free running clock and is synchronized to the input clock for output data (C) of the QDR-II.
-In the single clock mode, CQ is generated with respect to K. The timings for the echo clocks are shown in the AC timing table.
+Pin Name ю Pin Description CQ Echo Clock $\overline{CQ}$ Referenced with Respect to $\overline{C}$ .
+This is a free running clock and is synchronized to the input clock for output data ( $\overline{C}$ ) of the QDR-II.
+In the single clock mode, $\overline{CQ}$ is generated with respect to $\overline{K}$ .
+The timings for the echo clocks are shown in the Switching Characteristics on page 24.
 ZQ Input Output Impedance Matching Input .
 This input is used to tune the device outputs to the system data bus impedance.
-CQ, $\overline{CQ}$ , and $Q{[x:0]}$ output impedance are set to $0.2 \times RQ$ , where $RQ$ is a resistor connected between ZQ and ground.
+CQ, CQ, and $Q{[x:0]}$ output impedance are set to 0.2 x RQ, where RQ is a resistor connected between ZQ and ground.
 Alternatively, this pin can be connected directly to $V{DDQ}$ , which enables the minimum impedance mode.
 This pin cannot be connected directly to GND or left unconnected.
 DOFF Input DLL Turn Off - Active LOW .
 Connecting this pin to ground turns off the DLL inside the device.
 The timings in the DLL turned off operation differs from those listed in this data sheet.
 For normal operation, this pin can be connected to a pull up through a 10 K $\Omega$ or less pull up resistor.
 The device behaves in QDR-I mode when the DLL is turned off.
 In this mode, the device can be operated at a frequency of up to 167 MHz with QDR-I timing.
-TDO Output TDO for JTAG.
-TCK Input TCK Pin for JTAG.
+TDO Output TDO for JTAG. тск Input TCK Pin for JTAG.
 TDI Input TDI Pin for JTAG.
 TMS Input TMS Pin for JTAG.
 NC N/A Not Connected to the Die.
 Can be tied to any voltage level.
-NC/72M N/A Not Connected to the Die.
-Can be tied to any voltage level.
 NC/144M N/A Not Connected to the Die.
 Can be tied to any voltage level.
 NC/288M N/A Not Connected to the Die.
 Can be tied to any voltage level.
-V REF Input- Reference Reference Voltage Input.
-Static input used to set the reference level for HSTL inputs, outputs, and AC measurement points. $V{DD}$ Power Supply Power Supply Inputs to the Core of the Device.
-V SS Ground Ground for the Device. $V{DDQ}$ Power Supply Power Supply Inputs for the Outputs of the Device.
+V REF Input- Reference Reference Voltage Input .
+Static input used to set the reference level for HSTL inputs, outputs, and AC measurement points.
+V DD Power Supply Power Supply Inputs to the Core of the Device.
+V SS Ground Ground for the Device.
+V DDQ Power Supply Power Supply Inputs for the Outputs of the Device.